KhemnarMayuresh/SudokuSolver/README.md

 2. Make sure your IDE have NDK support.

-**Note:** *The App's Camera mode doesn't run on xiaomi devices.
-The reason behind the failure of camera mode in xiaomi devices is that the xiaomi device did not support the background synchronized thread.
-So, the OpenCV can’t be loaded on the device and hence the camera mode is crashed.*
+**Note:** *The App's Camera mode does not work on Xiaomi devices the reason being they do not allow background synchronized threads.
+So, the OpenCV cannot be loaded and hence the camera mode crashes.*